WebGL Fundamentals for Visualizations

 }

-// Accessibility note: Ensure canvas has aria-label and fallback content for screen readers.
+// A11Y: ensure the canvas carries an aria-label and fallback content for screen readers.

 Raw JSON or CSV payloads must be transformed into contiguous memory blocks before GPU transfer.
 JavaScript’s standard Array objects introduce pointer indirection and trigger expensive implicit conversions.
-Instead, map coordinates and attributes directly into Float32Array or Uint16Array buffers.
+Map coordinates and attributes directly into Float32Array or Uint16Array buffers, then create Vertex Buffer Objects (VBOs) and configure attribute pointers to define how the GPU interprets the binary stream.
+This retained-mode approach eliminates per-frame DOM reconciliation.

 // Typed array conversion and VBO/VAO buffer creation pipeline